What is UTF-8? The Encoding That Powers the Modern Web

 What is UTF-8?

-Unicode vs UTF-8: What's the Difference?
+Unicode vs UTF-8: What is the Difference?

-- Unicode is a character set — a giant table that assigns a unique number (called a code point) to every character.
-For example, "A" is U+0041, "€" is U+20AC, and "😀" is U+1F600.
+- Unicode is a character set: a huge catalog that assigns a unique code point to each character.
+For example, A is U+0041 and the Euro sign is U+20AC.

 How UTF-8 Encoding Works